Apollys/TheLibraryOfLife/a_meditators_guide_to_buddhism.md

 <br/>

 > The sky is simply the open space that can accommodate everything.
-The openness of the sky is so ordinary, and so pervasive, we might miss it, but without taht openness, nothing else would be possible.
+The openness of the sky is so ordinary, and so pervasive, we might miss it, but without that openness, nothing else would be possible.
 There would be no room for all the colorful weather patterns that come and go.
 >
 > The same is true for us.
 We get so caught up in all the weather patterns of life, we completely miss the basic openness of our own being.
 >